markstringer-dti/markstringer-dti.github.io/dti.md

 Persons 6, 7, 8, 9 and 10: Yes!
 Let's!

 For some of the performers on the stage, this can seem like an attractive option.
 But of course, for the audience, it's a very bad idea.
 Once the Pirate ship has been mentioned, they want to see the pirate ship arrive.
 They want to see what a chase between this ship and a pirate ship looks like?
-They want to see if this crew really can load a cannon, point it in the right direction and fire it.
+They want to see if this crew can load a cannon, point it in the right direction and fire it.
 They want to see the pirate king and see what he'll do to the crew members who are hiding in the lifeboats.

 They don't want to be treated to the sight of everyone on the stage miming mopping the floor.